Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Before You Start

-Once your cat gets microchipped, follow the instructions likely provided by the veterinarian that inserted the chip (or perhaps the breeder) and contact the microchip company to register the microchip and provide your contact information.
-Make sure your information is up to date each time you relocate or change contact numbers, otherwise anyone who finds your cat will be unable to reach you.
+Once your cat gets microchipped, follow the instructions likely provided by the veterinarian who inserted the chip (or perhaps the breeder) and contact the microchip company to register the microchip and provide your contact information.
+Make sure your information is up to date each time you relocate or change contact numbers; otherwise, anyone who finds your cat will be unable to reach you.

 1. Contact the Microchip Company